mgilder/ballcam_parser/README.md

 - `TAGame.CameraSettingsActor_TA:PRI`
     - Associates a CameraSettingsActor with a PlayerReplicationInfo.
 Allows us to figure out what player the camera events refer to.
 - `Engine.PlayerReplicationInfo:UniqueId`
-    - For a PlayerReplicationInfo, gives us the `UniqueId`, which is useful for tracking players within and across games.
+    - For a PlayerReplicationInfo, gives us the `UniqueId` of the player, which is useful for differentiating and tracking players within and across replays.
 - `TAGame.GameEvent_TA:ReplicatedStateName`
     - The state of the game.
 Has 3 possible values from what I've seen. `Countdown`, `Active`, and `PostGoalScored`.
 Allows us to exclude counting ballcam time during replays and after goals are scored.
 - `ProjectX.GRI_X:Reservations`